Infamous ‘Preppy Killer’ Robert Chambers, convicted in 1986 Central Park strangling, is paroled in separate drug case after 15 years

 Authorities said Chambers had repeatedly sold drugs to undercover agents, and he also pleaded guilty to assaulting a police officer during his arrest.

-The 18-year-old Levin, an Upper East Side resident like her killer, was found dead in Central Park after she and Chambers met inside Dorrian’s Red Hand Bar on E. 84th St. and headed to the park around 4 a.m.
+The 18-year-old Levin, an Upper East Side resident like her killer, was found dead in Central Park after she and Chambers met inside Dorrian’s Red Hand Bar on East 84th Street and headed to the park around 4 a.m.

 Her strangled, battered and nearly-naked body was found by a bicyclist two hours later beneath a tree behind the Metropolitan Museum of Art, with the 6-foot-4 Chambers making headlines as the “Preppy Killer” following his arrest for murder.